Skip to main content

 Creating Kanban

-To get started with DHTMLX Kanban, first grab the source code.
-Pause the app and install the Kanban package.
+Next, grab the DHTMLX Kanban source code.
+Stop the app for now, and install the Kanban package.

 Step 1.
 Package installation

-Download the trial Kanban package and follow the steps in the README file.
-The trial version lasts for 30 days.
+Download the trial Kanban package and follow the steps in the README.
+The trial version is available for 30 days.

 Step 2.
 Component creation

-Next, set up a Vue component to add Kanban with a Toolbar to your app.
-Create a new file in src/components/ called Kanban.vue.
+Create a new Vue component to add Kanban with a Toolbar to your app.
+In the src/components/ directory, make a new file called Kanban.vue.

 Import source files

-Open Kanban.vue and import the Kanban files.
-Here's how to do it:
+Open Kanban.vue and import the Kanban source files.
+Keep in mind:

-• For the PRO version, if you install Kanban from a local folder, import paths will look like:
+• If you’re using the PRO version and installed the Kanban package from a local folder, your imports will look like this:

 Kanban.vue